blog | 14.04.19

 ● YOUR STORY - begin by asking them a simple question.
 For example “What was the highlight of your weekend?”Listen to their answer and encourage them to ask the same back.

 ● MY STORY – respond in a way that brings in the Christian faith.
 For example “I had a great weekend and enjoyed the game on Saturday (THEIR STORY).
-On Sunday I was at church and heard a really interesting talk about God’s interest in people’s lives today”(YOUR STORY).
+On Sunday I was at church and heard a really interesting talk about God’s interest in people’s lives today”(HIS STORY).
 This response isn't too forced as to feel clunky, and provides an open door for them to ask what God’s interest is (so be prepared with an answer!)

 ● RESPONSE - wait for their response.
 They may show interest in which case keep the conversation going; they may not show interest in which case move on.